Cruel imports undermine progress

 It doesn't make sense to ban Kiwi farmers from using certain practices while, at the same time, throwing the doors open to the import of the same cruel products.

-83% of New Zealanders agree that imported products from outside New Zealand should respect the same animal welfare standards as those applied in New Zealand.
+Over 80% of New Zealanders agree that imported products from outside New Zealand should respect the same animal welfare standards as those applied in New Zealand.

 Help to stop cruel imports